yuvaldrori/documentation/_posts/continuous-integration/2015-01-20-parallelism.md

 {:toc}

 ## Test Pipelines
 Each project has multiple **test pipelines**.
-Each of those pipelines is in effect a build VM running independently of each other.
+Each of those pipelines is a build VM running independently of each other.
 Codeship will first run your setup commands and then any arbitrary _test commands_ you defined for this specific pipeline via the interface.
 To ease distinguishing different pipelines you can provide a name for each one.

 ![Configuration of test pipelines]({{ site.baseurl }}/images/continuous-integration/parallelization-test-pipelines-configuration.png)